olafk/healthcheck/README.md

 ## Ideas for the UI

 The UI is - explicitly - _very_ ugly.
-To make its ugliness even more explicit, it's non-interactive and 100% built with `<table>`.
+To make its ugliness even more explicit, it's minimally interactive and 100% built with `<table>`.

+You can ignore some healthchecks (successful or unsuccessful).
+They'll still be executed, but the result will not be shown.

 Collecting a few ideas that could go into UI features:

-* Explicitly ignore individual healthchecks (this way recommendations can be added more comfortably - anybody who disagrees with them can ignore them) - currently checks can be excluded by blacklisting their individual services.
-* Run healthchecks in background - this enables long running processes to run as well
+* Run healthchecks in background (scheduled) - this enables long running processes to run as well
 * Filter/Sort results by category/result
 * Selectively run individual filters or categories (especially when long running checks are implemented, that are meant to run in the background)